This web page is provided to help maximize your residence hall experience. The information contained here will:

-The Department of Residential Life is located in Grambling Hall room 216.
+The Office of Campus Living is located in Grambling Hall room 216.
 If there are any questions that a student would like to ask, he/she should not hesitate to call, stop by, or write.

 Office hours are Monday-Friday, 8:00 a.m. to 5:00 p.m.
 Emergencies after 5:00 pm should be referred to the University Police Department immediately.